Initialize Otter

 The last thing you need to do is sum the list of indivudal letters scores to get the total point value for the entire word.

-function.
+To do this you should use the sum function.
 This adds all the elements of a list and returns the sum.

 Write python code to do the following: